Background pattern

 • Vasculitis (inflammation of blood vessels),

-• Acute liver failure (severe liver deterioration), acute liver disorders, liver damage, jaundice (yellowing of the skin and eyes),
+• Liver failure (severe liver damage), acute liver disorders, liver damage, jaundice (yellowing of the skin and eyes),

-• Constipation, dry mouth, nausea, vomiting, pancreatitis (acute inflammation of the pancreas), abdominal pain,
+• Constipation, dry mouth, nausea, vomiting, pancreatitis (inflammation of the pancreas), stomach pain (abdominal pain),

-• Acute skin reactions, Stevens-Johnson syndrome (severe skin reaction characterized by blisters and peeling of the skin, particularly around the mouth, nose, eyes, and genitals), acne, lymph node inflammation,
+• Acute skin reactions, Stevens-Johnson syndrome (severe skin reaction that causes blisters and peeling of the skin, particularly around the mouth, nose, eyes, and genitals), acne, lymph node inflammation,

-• Systemic lupus erythematosus (chronic autoimmune disease that can affect joints, skin, brain, lungs, kidneys, and blood vessels), lupus-like syndrome, shoulder-hand syndrome, joint pain, muscle pain,
+• Systemic lupus erythematosus (chronic autoimmune disease that can affect the joints, skin, brain, lungs, kidneys, and blood vessels), lupus-like syndrome (causing symptoms such as joint inflammation, fatigue, and skin rashes), shoulder-hand syndrome, joint pain, muscle pain,

 • Pain or discomfort while urinating,